trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/10-libfuzzer/index.md

 ### CMake-based project {#cmake-based-project}

-Let’s assume we are using CMake to build the program mentioned in the [introduction]({{% relref "fuzzing#introduction-to-fuzzers" %}}).
+Let's assume we are using CMake to build the program mentioned in the [introduction]({{% relref "fuzzing#introduction-to-fuzzers" %}}).
 We add a CMake target that builds the `main.cc` and `harness.cc` and links the target together with libFuzzer.
 Note that we are excluding the main function through the `NO_MAIN` flag; otherwise, the program would have two main functions, because libFuzzer also provides one.

 {{< customFigure "CMakeLists: Example CMake file for compiling a program and a fuzzer for it" >}}
 ```cmake